trueauracoral/GridCut/README.md

 # TODO List
 - [X] Draw BG.
-- [ ] Create a random line generator fpr terain
+- [X] Create a random line generator fpr terain
     - [X] Randomly generate line
         It is based on 4 intervals, just add and subtract from the line based on randomly generated numbers (1,2,3).
 It will be harder to program than just saying it.
     - [X] Draw it to screen.
     - [X] Figure out how to use tileset to work with the random line created
-- [ ] Make bamboo grow from the top parts of the line on grid
+- [X] Make bamboo grow from the top parts of the line on grid
+    - [X] Draw starting bamboo points to screen
+    - [X] Ability to make specific column of bamboo grow
+    - [X] Have specific speed 10%, 20% and 30% or x1,x2,x3
-- [ ] Detect when bamboo reaches the top.
+    - [X] Detect when bamboo reaches the top.
 - [ ] Create system to spawn and give the players the tools
-    - [ ] Mana
+    - [ ] Functioning mana bar that gives the player mana over time
 - [ ] Create tools
     - [ ] Circle
     - [ ] Triangle